 No matter what tour you choose in the Whitsundays, you are bound to have an amazing time exploring, relaxing and enjoy the beauty of the tropics.
 However, if you want a little something extra during your Whitsundays adventure, choosing a tour that has some extra bonuses might be the way to go!
 Different tours have different additions including kayaks, stand-up paddleboards, hot tubs and much more.

-The Whitsundays are located in the hot topics of Australia.
-With the warm summer weather and year-round high temperatures it is usually pretty hot, where cool temperatures and a break from the heart are welcome.
-A little air conditioning can go a long way.
-Several of the boats in the Whitsundays are equipped with aircon to make your trip a little more enjoyable to cool off those warm nights on the water.
+The Whitsundays are located in the hot subtopics on the northeast coast of Australia.
+With the warm summer weather and year-round high temperatures, it is usually pretty hot, and a break from the heat is welcome.
+A little air conditioning can go a long way, and several of the boats in the Whitsundays are equipped with aircon to make your trip a little more enjoyable to cool off on those warm nights on the water!

 Scuba diving in the Whitsundays is an unforgettable experience.
 As you descend into the depths of the Great Barrier Reef Marine Park, you will discover that there is much to see down beneath the surface.
 Amazing corals, colourful fish, funny molluscs, and other reef residents await eager scuba divers as they make their way around the beautiful underwater gardens.